Iceblink Luck

 "Iceblink Luck" is a single by Scottish band Cocteau Twins, released by 4AD Records in August 1990.
 It was the first single from the Heaven or Las Vegas album and the band's first single to be released in the United States.
 It was the band's second single to reach the Top 40 in the UK Singles Chart, peaking at No. 38.
-The single also received considerable success in Europe, debuting at No. 43 on the European Airplay Chart as well as at No. 91 on the European Hot 100 Singles chart.
+The single was a moderate success in Europe, debuting at No. 43 on the European Airplay Chart as well as at No. 91 on the European Hot 100 Singles chart.

 Featuring a more accessible, intelligible sound that AllMusic described as "almost a rave-up", the single managed to achieve airplay on the UK's national radio, and the album proved to be the band's highest-charting release in the UK.

-Upon its release, "Iceblink Luck" received favourable airplay on national radio stations, including in the United Kingdom and Switzerland where it was added to several radio stations B-list playlists, and in Holland where it was ranked amongst the Top 5 "power play" tracks on national radio.
+Upon its release, "Iceblink Luck" received favorable airplay on national radio stations, including in the United Kingdom and Switzerland where it was added to several radio stations B-list playlists, and in Holland where it was ranked amongst the Top 5 "power play" tracks on national radio.

 The song was listed in the musical reference book 1001 Songs You Must Hear Before You Die.